djhshih/us-presidential-election-2016-exit-polls/analyze.md

 ## odds ratio
 ##   1.203152
 ```
+Compared to people in other income brackets, those earning between
-Those earning between $50,000 and $100,000 per year are 20% more likely to
+$50,000 and $100,000 per year are 20% more likely to vote for Trump;
-vote for Trump, compared to people in other income brackets.
+33% of Trump supporters are in this income bracket.

 ## Are Trump supporters mostly married?